What to Do in Cambridge: The One in New Zealand

 Location: Cambridge town centre

-4. Do a kayak tour on Lake Karapiro
+4. Do a Kayak Tour on Lake Karapiro

-Location: Horahora Road, 26km south of Cambridge
+Location: Horahora Road, 26km (16 miles) south of Cambridge

-5. Check out the Cambridge Farmers’ Market
+5. Check Out the Cambridge Farmers’ Market

 Get the real Kiwi experience by going to one of the country’s farmers’ markets!
 The Cambridge Farmers’ Market is definitely a fantastic option so that you can sample local produce.
 Try local coffee, meat, fruit and veg, as well as baked goods, preserves and ready-to-eat meals.
 The market is on every Saturday, 8am-12pm.